AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Management/Account_TenantFeatureState.md

 string tenantId
 ```

-The identifier of the account to access.
+The identifier of the tenant to access.

 ### Security

-Authorized for Account Members of the specified account.
+Authorized for Account Members of the specified tenant.

 ### Returns